mainsail-crew/sonar/README.md

     origin: https://github.com/mainsail-crew/sonar.git
     primary_branch: main
     managed_services: sonar
+    install_script: tools/install.sh

 to your moonraker.conf

 ## Configuration

-You are able to configure it's behavior due a file in "printer_data".\
+You are able to configure it's behavior due a file in "printer_data/config/sonar.conf".\
 But you don't have to.
 Defaults are hardcoded and sonar will run without any configuration.\
-Easiest way is to copy the file from "sample_config" in this repo.

-    cd ~/sonar
-    cp sample_config/sonar.conf ../printer_data/config/

 ### Options